505(b)(2) drug development pathway has steadily become more appealing to drug developers

 To achieve a successful project outcome, one of the first and most critical steps is selecting the right development partner.
 Mid-sized to large pharmaceutical companies may be looking for a partner who can become an extension of their existing R&D capabilities.
 Virtual or small biotechs are likely to be seeking a partner that can provide expertise, resources, and capacity in multiple areas of drug development and specifically has experience in working with 505(b)(2) programs.

-Quotient Sciences has significant experience in developing 505(b)(2) drug programs and we help our customers turn their innovative ideas into successful products.
-With state-of-the-art facilities in the UK and US and a global team of drug product and clinical experts, we have the expertise to develop, characterize, manufacture, and evaluate new drug products in the early stages of drug development all the way through to commercial launch.
+With facilities in the UK and US, and a global team of drug product experts, we can develop, characterize, manufacture, and evaluate new drug products from the early stages of drug development to commercial launch.
+We also offer the ability to accelerate the development of 505(b)(2) programs leveraging Translational Pharmaceutics to integrate CRDMO services.

 References